A complete guide to poodles

 AKC Groups: Non-sporting (standard and miniature poodles) and toy (toy poodles)

 You May Also Like:

 Training: Poodles respond well to the voice of a firm and consistent owner.
 They will sometimes disobey commands if they are uttered without confidence and authority.

 Ideal Environment: These dogs are excellent around children, so they are great dogs for families.
 They are unsuitable for owners who travel regularly, as they do not handle being left alone well.

 Feeding: Poodles are prone to bloat, so it is advisable to feed them two to three small meals a day, rather than one large meal.

-Exercise: Poodles require regular exercise, but not as much as other breeds.
+Exercise: These dogs require regular exercise, but not as much as other breeds.
 A daily walk and occasional play time in the yard should be sufficient.
 Standard poodles require more exercise than small poodles.

-Health Problems: Poodles are at risk for several genetic diseases, including hip dysplasia, and various eye conditions, including retinal atrophy and cataracts.
+Health Problems: These dogs are at risk for several genetic diseases, including hip dysplasia, and various eye conditions, including retinal atrophy and cataracts.

 Average Lifespan: Poodles live, on average, for 12 to 15 years.
 Some have been known to live for 20 years.